Brad Kavanagh

-Brad Lewis Kavanagh (born 21 August 1992) is an English actor and musician from Whitehaven, Cumbria.
+Brad Kavanagh is an English actor and musician from Whitehaven, Cumbria.
 He is a guitarist, songwriter, and singer for the English band FLYNT.

 Kavanagh was part of the original cast of Billy Elliott: The Musical in the role of Michael.
 He has also appeared on the Disney Channel and in the Nickelodeon production House of Anubis.

 Stage acting career

 Brad Kavanagh started acting as a child in a local acting group in Cumbria named Whitehaven Theatre Of Youth.
 He featured heavily in local amateur productions until his professional stage debut in the West End in Billy Elliot the Musical as Billy's best friend, Michael, at the age of 11.
 He was a student at St Benedict's Catholic High School in Whitehaven, where he completed his GCSEs and attended 6th Form to complete his A-levels in Product Design, Electronics and I.T.

 Television career

 In 2008, Brad Kavanagh presented the talent competition, My School Musical, on Disney Channel UK.
+Additionally, he was a member of the Green team, The Cyclones, on the Disney Channel Games.

 In 2009, Kavanagh was on the Disney Channel UK presenting Undercover Coach, and featuring in My Camp Rock.
 He presented the Jonas Brothers 3D Movie Premiere in the UK, which covered the UK premiere of the Jonas Brothers 3D Concert Experience on the morning of the release of the film.
 He was a judge on Hannah-Oke, an X Factor type game show where contestants and their families sing Hannah Montana songs.
 He also appeared on American Disney Channel's Pass The Plate.

 In mid 2010, Kavanagh was cast as the lead male character, Fabian Rutter on the new Nickelodeon TV show House of Anubis.
 The series premiered on 1 January 2011, and following the success of the first season, a second season was ordered, where Kavanagh reprised his role as Fabian Rutter.

 Kavanagh continued his work on the show once it was renewed for a third season, which began production in mid-2012 and premiered in January in the US.

 On 21 May 2013, Nickelodeon announced a 90-minute special of House of Anubis titled Touchstone of Ra which Kavanagh again reprised his role in.

 As of 2020, he is currently inactive in the field of acting.